itsemilyshi/cyoa-game/README.md

 play it here: https://itsemilyshi.github.io/cyoa-game/

-I made this to learn unity states
+I made this to learn unity games